-Summary: Written and Published July, ’17: In this article on Christian discipleship we attempt to make sense of some of the difficult sayings of Jesus on this topic.
+Summary: This article was written and published July, ’17.
+In this article on Christian discipleship we attempt to make sense of some of the difficult sayings of Jesus on this topic.
 Our understanding must come from the Holy Spirit as the teacher of God’s word.
 Most of the time, the teachings of men are just human wisdom and reasoning, compromising and watering down the truth of God.
 These we must be able to recognize and resist, for such manipulations of scripture only serve to put us at ease, making us comfortable with the world.
 They are not the mind of Christ.
 We know by now Christian discipleship is a difficult road, and requires the highest form of commitment – in order to follow Christ we must take up a cross.

 This teaching uses the truths found in the first article on discipleship (Post #75 – https://www.reintgenchristianbooks.com/christian-descipleship/What Precedes Christian Discipleship) and expands on this to show how we may better understand some of the difficult sayings of Jesus on this topic.
 From that article, we realize that all responsibility flows from whatever the existing relationship happens to be – with God, He is our Father, and as Christians, we are His sons through faith in Jesus Christ (Gal.
 3:26).
 This is the relationship; our duties as disciples flow from it.
 But what we may not realize is the complete and absolute pre-eminence this relationship is to have over anything else in our lives, especially any other relationships we might have.
 Being content and comfortable with this relationship’s importance and its proper place is a crucial characteristic of Christian discipleship.
 It’s not just that God is in first place in comparison to others, as so many teachers are prone to saying – no, our relationship with God holds a vast pre-eminence over everything there is in our lives.

 Luke 14:25-33 (NKJV)